-The method proposed in this package aims at reconstructing intracellular signal transduction networks from perturbation data.
-We consider signal transduction as an information flow through a network where nodes represent genes (or proteins) and edges represent the continuous strengths of interactions between the nodes (genes/proteins).
+The method proposed in this package aims at reconstructing intracellular signal transduction networks from perturbation data, either steady-state or time-series.
+We consider signal transduction as an information flow through a network where nodes represent genes (or proteins) and edges represent the continuous strengths of interactions between the nodes (genes or proteins).
 By using experimental interventions the flow in the network can be perturbed and this leads to a problem which is an inverse to the well-known maximum-flow / minimum cut problem in graph theory.
 The flow through the network is perturbed by different cuts and the measured effect can be used to reconstruct the underlying graph.
 We formulate this problem as a linear program which can be solved efficiently using the simplex algorithm.